gotthardp/lorawan-server/doc/Administration.md

   /connectors/*ABC*         | GET, DELETE      | Backend connector *ABC*
   /events                   | GET              | Recent errors and warnings

+There is a 1:1 mapping between the REST API and the Web Admin.
+Parameters that are in the Web Admin indicated as optional doesn't need to be provided in the REST API either.

 As a rule, POST should be used to create new entries and PUT should be used to update existing entries.